 SUPPORT THE BECHTLER'S ANNUAL FUND

 The Bechtler's Annual Fund has a goal of $20,000 for the 2017-'18 fiscal year to support the development of programs that focus on providing support and creative outlets for traditionally under-served segments of the population, including impoverished and at-risk youth.
 Every donation counts!
 Here are some of the ways your gift could be used:

 $1,000 - Sponsors one Bechtler Jail Arts Initiative residency (10 contact hours)

-$500 - Sponsors one elementary school's classroom and Teaching Artist
+$500 - Sponsors one school classroom project and Teaching Artist

 $250 - Funds school buses and substitute teacher fees for 100 students to visit the museum

-$100 - Provides a tour for one Low to No Vision Tour or Museum Memories participant
+$100 - Provides a tour for those with low-to-no vision or Museum Memories participant

 $50 - Covers the cost for one family of four to participate in Bechtler Family Days